Republic of the Congo entry requirements for Nepal passport holders

 May be checked

-Nepali passport holders must get a visa before traveling to the Republic of the Congo.
-There is no visa on arrival or e-visa.
-Apply at the nearest Congolese embassy or consulate well in advance.
+Nepali passport holders must obtain a visa before traveling to the Republic of the Congo.
+There is no visa-on-arrival or eVisa option for Nepali citizens, so you'll need to apply through a Congolese embassy or consulate in advance.
+The process involves paperwork and processing time, so start early.

 Entry requirements